jonross/kugl/README.md

 **This is an alpha release.**  Please expect bugs and backward-incompatible changes.

-To use via docker, use this Bash alias:
+To use via docker, `mkdir ~/.kugel` then use this Bash alias:

 ```shell
 kugel() {